william-masdon-oracle/ai-gpu-solutions/tritonllm_inference/standalone/standalone.md

-# Provision of resources to run different Llama3.2 models in OCI OKE
+# Provision of resources to run different Llama3.2 models in A10 instance

 ## Introduction